War hero, Mets usher dead at 95

 Luke Gasparre, a World War II hero and lifelong Astoria resident, died last Thursday at 95.

-Gasparre was a private first class in the army during World War II.
-As a soldier in the 87th Infantry division serving in Europe, helped liberate the French city of Metz from Nazi control and fought in the Battle of the Bulge.
+Gasparre was a private first class in the Army during World War II.
+As a soldier in the 87th Infantry division serving in Europe, he helped liberate the French city of Metz from Nazi control and fought in the Battle of the Bulge.

 “We must never forget all the veterans and their families and must support them providing the necessary services to repay them in some small way for their sacrifice,” he said while being honored at Borough Hall in 2018.
 “Finally, we must keep them in our thoughts and prayers for protecting us from those who wish to harm us and endanger our way of life.”